tabcat/dynamic-content/ARTICLE.md

 Above is a code block from the example attached to this article.
 It shows a manifest document "describing" the dynamic content by including `protocol` and `param` properties.
 It also shows the DCID being derived from the manifest's CID.

-### Read and Write Steps

-Describes the process of reading/writing dynamic content to IPFS:

-#### Writing

-1. Make changes to the local replica
-2. Push replica data to the IPLD pinner
-3. Republish IPNS to point to new CID root
-4. Add IPNS key as a provider of the Dynamic Content's ID

-#### Reading

-1. Query the DHT for Providers of the Dynamic Content's ID
-2. Resolve providers' IPNS keys to CIDs
-3. Resolve CIDs to IPLD data
-4. Merge changes with the local replica

----
-> **Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded waaay better.**
----

 ## Use-case: Edge-computed Applications